petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 You can switch seamlessly between two subscription models on Azure by using Azure Hybrid Benefit:

 * **Bring your own subscription (BYOS)**: In the BYOS model, you bring your own Red Hat Enterprise Linux (RHEL) or SUSE Linux Enterprise Server (SLES) subscription directly to Azure.
 You pay only for the infrastructure costs of your VM on Azure.
-The software fee is covered by your RHEL or SLES subscription.
+The software fee is covered by your RHEL or SLES subscription you bought from the vendor.

 * **Pay-as-you-go (PAYG)**: Use the PAYG subscription model in Azure to pay for RHEL and SLES subscriptions as you use them.